moiseyalaev/Data-Science-Course/README.md

 * **Spectral clustering**
 * K-nearest neighbors (KNN)
 * **Logistic Regression**
-* **Gradient decent and cost functions**
+* **Gradient descent and cost functions**
 * linear and dynamic programming.

-Bolded topics are implmented in the selected hw.
+Bolded topics are implemented in the selected hw.

 Most of the description needed to understand the problems are in the ipynb files.
 These types of files are best viewed in a Jupyter or CoLab notebook.